GStreamer/gstreamer/markdown/design/meta.md

 };
 ```

-api will contain a `GType` of the metadata API.
-A repository of registered
+The `api` member will contain a `GType` of the metadata API.
+A repository of
-MetaInfo will be maintained by the core.
-We will register some common
+registered `MetaInfo` will be maintained by the core.
+We will register some
-metadata structures in core and some media specific info for
+common metadata structures in core and some media specific info for
 audio/video/text in -base.
-Plugins can register additional custom
+Plugins can register additional custom metadata.
-metadata.

 For each implementation of api, there will thus be a unique `GstMetaInfo`.
 In the case of metadata with a well defined API, the implementation